This friendly guide explores how traditional healing and modern care can meet respectfully in Australia.

 What practical steps should a patient take before combining herbs or rituals with prescription medicines?

-List all medications and supplements, then discuss them with your GP or pharmacist.
-Ask the traditional practitioner about ingredients, dosages, and potential side effects.
-Monitor for unexpected symptoms and keep all providers informed to reduce the risk of interactions.
+List all medicines and supplements and discuss them with your GP or pharmacist.
+Ask the practitioner for ingredient lists, dosages, and possible side effects; monitor for symptoms and keep all providers informed to reduce interaction risk.

 Who can I contact for a trusted consultation mentioned in the brief?

-For direct inquiry, you can contact Dr Kabonge at +256778320910 via call or WhatsApp to discuss options, ask questions about practice boundaries, and determine whether a referral or coordinated care plan is appropriate.
+For direct inquiry, you can contact Dr Kabonge at +256778320910 via call or WhatsApp to discuss options, practice boundaries, and whether a referral or coordinated care plan is appropriate.

 What timeline and outcomes should patients realistically expect from traditional interventions?